 When DNA on the chromosome is denatured, the fluorescently labeled complementary DNA probes hybridize with it and emit fluorescence, consequently.
 The hybridization is visualized under the fluorescent microscope.

 The technique is an advanced version of the cytogenetic analysis used in gene mapping, identification of major deletion or copy number variations, disease diagnosis, medicines, and species identification.

 In the FISH, “The nucleotide sequence can be mapped or detected using the fluorescent probes complementary to the sequence located on chromosome in a cell under the fluorescent microscope from the biological specimen.”

-The conventional karyotyping method is tedious and time-consuming, required a higher degree of expertise to interpret the results.
+The conventional karyotyping method is tedious and time-consuming, requiring a higher degree of expertise to interpret the results.

 The chance of assay failure is higher in the conventional karyotyping method, Although numerical chromosomal abnormalities can be accurately assessed, it is hard to find minor copy number variations.

 FISH is a ‘molecular cytogenetic technique‘ in which using molecular probes, any type of chromosomal abnormalities can be encountered precisely by hybridization.
 The karyotyping takes at least 3 to 4 days to complete the entire process while the FISH method is rapid, one can get results within a day.

 - In situ: on the original place or on the appropriate location (in our case, in a cell on the glass slide).

 - Hybridization: here, binding of two complementary strands.